ARMmbed/mbed-os/docs/design-documents/platform/memory-model/ram_memory_model.md

 1. Cannot check stack limit - In case of new ARM architecture stack limit registers are available to verify stack boundaries, but this feature cannot be used with dynamic stack size.
 1. Stack size unification cannot be achieved across various targets.
 1. GCC ARM: Memory allocator request memory at 4K boundary end of HEAP memory should be 4K aligned.
 Placing ISR stack (1K) after HEAP memory in case of RTOS, results in loss of 3K RAM memory
-1. Memory alloctors do not support HEAP split into multiple banks, hence with single region memory model HEAP is used only till end of first bank.
+1. Memory allocators do not support HEAP split into multiple banks, hence with single region memory model HEAP is used only till end of first bank.

 ### Proposed RAM memory model